astravant/digital-garden-jekyll/_pages/index.md

   Take a look at <span style="font-weight: bold">[[Hello World]]</span> to get started on your exploration.
 Have fun!
 </p>

 Welcome to a digital garden!
 This is my online space at the intersection of a notebook and a blog.
 A multi-year project of information sensemaking.
 Generally speaking, this space will discuss thoughts on technology, productivity, philosophy, and startups.
-I will use bi-directional linking -a lot of internal links- to connect notes together.
+It will use bi-directional linking - a lot of internal links - to connect notes together.

 The best way to get started on understanding digital gardens is to read this [Of Digital Streams, Campfires and Gardens](https://tomcritchlow.com/2018/10/10/of-gardens-and-wikis/) by [Tom Critchlow](https://tomcritchlow.com/).